 Dippoldism

-Dippoldism is an obsolete sexological eponym for sexual arousal derived from beating or disciplining a child under the guise of punishment.
-It names a form of child abuse and is documented here only for clinical and historical completeness; any such act is a serious crime.
+Dippoldism (German Dippoldismus) is an obsolete sexological eponym for sexual arousal taken from beating or "disciplining" a child under the pretext of punishment.
+It names a form of child abuse, is documented here only for clinical and historical completeness, and is a serious crime everywhere.

 - Prevalence